ilyas-hu/sre-exercise/birthday-app/Readme.md

 ## Overview

-This application is a simple FastAPI service designed to store user date of births and provide greetings based on upcoming birthdays. (see main [README.md](../../README.md)).
+This application is a simple FastAPI service designed to store user date of births and provide greetings based on upcoming birthdays.

 The core functionality includes:
 * Saving/updating a user's date of birth via a PUT request.